racheljewell/Grow-Duino/README.md

 *   **Data Visualization:** Presents temperature and humidity data visually using interactive charts.
 *   **User-Friendly Interface:** Offers a clean and intuitive navigation experience.
 *   **Dark Mode Support:** Includes a dark mode option for comfortable viewing in low-light conditions.
-*   **Offline Data Caching:** Retains recent data even when the connection to the GrowDuino device is temporarily unavailable (if implemented).
+*   **Offline Data Caching:** Retains recent data even when the connection to the GrowDuino device is temporarily unavailable.

 ## Installation